-Are you planning on renting a car in Australia?
-If you are travelling from overseas, there are a few requirements to be aware of.
-The car rental process in Australia may be different than what you are familiar with.
-We have put together a guide to help you navigate the basics of car rental in Australia.
-We can also give you advice on road rules, driving licenses, and travel distances.
+Planning on renting a car in Australia?
+If you’re visiting from overseas, there are a few things to be aware of.
+The car rental process in Australia may be different to what you’re familiar with, so we’ve put together a guide for those of you looking to rent a car Down Under.

-Car rental companies generally accept English-language driving licences.
-They often do not accept provisional licences.
-If your driving licence is not in English, you will need an International Driving Permit.
+Car rental companies will generally accept any driver licence printed in English, so long as it is a full, unrestricted licence and not a provisional licence or learner’s permit.
+If your driver licence is not in English, you’ll need an International Driving Permit.

-Are you looking for more ways on how you can save money when travelling to Australia?
-Make sure to read this article here.
+Looking for more ways to save money when travelling to Australia?
+Check out this blog post we put together.
 Happy travels!